-Using employees to help identify potentially dangerous work areas and things that need correcting makes them aware and encourages them to take ownership of workplace safety.
+Use employees to help identify potentially dangerous work areas and things that need correcting.
+This involvement by your team helps make them aware and encourages them to take ownership of workplace safety.

 As organizations grow and workplace complexities increase, the need for written guidelines, policies, and procedures increases.

-However, written guidelines are not as important as the effectiveness of the program.
+However, written guidelines are not as important as the effectiveness of the safety program.

-And, policies and procedures are only as effective as they are enforced.
+And, policies and procedures are only as effective as how they are enforced.

 A safety officer monitors workplace activities to ensure that workers comply with company policies and government safety regulations.

-Some of the duties of safety officers include policy development, safety inspections, safety training, and compliance with OSHA standards.
+Some of the safety officers’ duties include policy development, safety inspections, safety training, and compliance with OSHA standards.

-A workplace safety inspection should be done on a regular basis to identify areas that need correcting.
+A workplace safety inspection should be done regularly to identify areas that need correcting.

-This includes identifying fire emergency exits, things that could cause a slip or fall, inspecting exits for clear routes, ensuring ergonomics are used properly, adequate lighting, protective clothing (where applicable), proper use of chemicals and maintenance equipment safety issues.
+A safety inspection will identify fire emergency exits, things that could cause a slip or fall, inspecting exits for clear routes, ensuring ergonomics are used properly, adequate lighting, protective clothing (where applicable), proper use of chemicals, and maintenance equipment safety issues.

-This should also include a review of new facilities, materials, equipment, and all related processes.
+This safety inspection process should also include a review of new facilities, materials, equipment, and all related processes.